madame-president/krp-database/README.md

 ![Diagram](assets/ralm_hyde.jpg)

+1. Server - We opted to use AWS due to the flexibility of deploying a private server within a few hours of set-up.
+2. Domain - the domain name krp-database.com was secured for $20/yr and the DNS is managed by us.
+3. Security - because this is a proof of concept system, no time was invested in security features.

 ## Training data

 This version of KRP database has been fully trained on CPA Canada Handbook 2025 edition available on Knotia.
 The process of training the data is very straightforward: